Baumeister-Real/MachineLearning/README.md

 GeneticAlgIntro is an introductory practice to genetic algorithms using an object oriented process.
 It initializes a population of 10 lists of 5 numbers randomly assigned 0 or 1.
 It selects the first and second fittest of the population and perform a crossover between the two, creating two new offspring.
 A mutation is performed on both offspring on a random gene.
 Then both offspring are added onto the population list.
 This is performed until an offspring with all 1's is produced.

 EquationMaxing is a genetic algorithm for maximizing the weights of an equation.
 This genetic algorithm takes half of the initial population and performs a successive crossover of the latter half of the values between them all, and performs a mutation of [-1, 1] on the fourth gene of each new population member.
 The new population is then made up of the selected parents and the offspring.
 This is performed a certain number of generations instead of being at a certain point due to not knowing if you have reached a local maxima or global maxima.

+# Regression
+This is practice for prediction machine learning for linear equations by having it learn from the FuelConsumptionCo2.csv file and then predicting new values based on this data.